dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

     tests, and adding the tests from the libraries repo will require XUnit to work well.

--   Once XUnit is functional, bring up the libraries/corefx set of tests.
+-   Once XUnit is functional, bring up the libraries set of tests.
 There is quite a lot of the CoreCLR codebase that is largely only tested by the libraries test suites.